-Relying mostly on fastballs against the Cardinals, Koufax walked the first two batters, second baseman Julian Javier and center field Curt Flood.
+Relying mostly on fastballs against the Cardinals, Koufax walked the first two batters, second baseman Julian Javier and center fielder Curt Flood.

 When left fielder Stan Musial struck out looking and third baseman Ken Boyer flied out to left, it appeared perhaps Koufax had found his groove.
 But he walked first baseman Bill White, loading the bases.

 That brought to the plate James, a right-handed batter with a .277 average.
 James was having a rough September.
 He hadn’t hit a home run or driven in a run all month.

 James worked the count to 2-and-2.
 Koufax was a strike away from getting out of the jam.
 The next delivery was high and away.
 James swung and launched an opposite-field shot that landed on the pavilion roof for a grand slam.